MichelleOha/Michelle-CoderAcademy.github.io/README.md

 _Representing my artist talents:_

-Next I wanted to add an element to my portfolio to represent my creative talents.
+I wanted to add an element to my portfolio to represent my creative talents.
 I decided to draw some original sketches in paint that I would use on my pages that were relevant to the content.
 I found this to be really enjoyable and a good way to express my creativity to the user.

 **Sketches created and used in my portfolio:**